-- 56. As the largest frontline state in Europe's Eastern Flank, Poland's key strategic position makes it particularly vulnerable to Russian aggression.
-With regards to burden sharing, Poland has been meeting the 2% target in recent years.
-The Polish defence budget grew from \$9.09bn in 2013 to \$10.2bn in 2017 (IISS, 2015; 2018).
-Poland is poised to complete construction for the land-based Aegis Ashore ballistic missile defence system this year and plans to acquire new F-35 Lightning II jets and used F-16 fighter jets from the United States and the 3D mobile surveillance radar NUR-15M (Adamowski, 2017a). - 57.
-The Polish government is maintaining a commitment to maintain the level of defence investment at 2% of GDP (Anderson, 2017) and even intends to increase it to 2.5% by 2030 (IISS, 2018).
+- 57. As the largest frontline state in Europe's Eastern Flank, Poland's key strategic position makes it particularly vulnerable to Russian interference and potential aggression.
+With regards to burden sharing, Poland surged over the 2% threshold in 2015, only to waver and decline from 2016 to 2017.
+According to the most recent reporting by NATO, Poland's budget is to grow to USD 12.08 billion in 2018 to bring total defence spending to 1.98% GDP (NATO, 2018).
+Poland is poised to complete construction for the land-based Aegis Ashore ballistic missile defence system this year and plans to acquire new F-35 Lightning II jets and used F-16 fighter jets from the United States and the 3D mobile surveillance radar NUR-15M (Adamowski, 2017a). - 58.
+The Polish government says it is committed to reattain a defence investment level equalling 2% in the near future and even intends to increase it to 2.5% by 2030 (IISS, 2018).